 A further subversion is that Yukimura does in fact have a specific illness (Guillain-Barré syndrome, a disease of the nervous syndrome) which led to some fan complaints after he recovered, because this condition is incurable.
 It's later handwaved in an author's note, apparently: he does not suffer from Guillain-Barré, but from a similar illness... which is not mentioned by name.

 Since this is a series about sports, there aren't many boys with bad healths but their "places" are generally taken by characters who have serious game breaking injuries at some points and cannot play at full potential, lest their injuries will get worse and put their careers at risk.
-Some examples of this subversion are: Wakabayashi in the first part of the manga; Wakashimazu and specially Tsubasa himself in the second part of the manga and in Shin; Wakabayashi again, Misaki and the South Korean captain Cha Inchon from the World Youth Cup manga.
+Some examples of this subversion are: Wakabayashi and the aforementioned Misugo in the first part of the manga; Wakashimazu and specially Tsubasa himself in the second part of the manga and in Shin; Wakabayashi again, Misaki and the South Korean captain Cha Inchon from the World Youth Cup manga.

 Rosette Christopher's brother Joshua in Chrono Crusade was plagued by constant seizures when he was a child — made even more frustrating by the fact that they came alongside healing abilities that were completely ineffective on himself.
 It's this that drove him to accept Chrono's horns from Aion, completely unaware that they would drive him completely insane.